 Project tree: The whole project at a glance

-Falcon displays the project clearly in a tree structure.
+Falcon displays the project in an intuitive tree structure.
 The project tree has three levels:

 Level 1: Project.

 In Falcon, you primarily "work" on the level of measures.
-Projects and packages of measures serve to aggregate the levels below.
+Projects and measure packages serve to aggregate the levels below.

 Set user permissions individually

-With Falcon, you can specify exactly which users have access to each project level.
-The default setting is public, with all project members having write access to all levels.
+With Falcon, you can specify exactly which users have access to which project level.
+The default setting of a project is public, with all project members having write access to all levels.

 In Falcon, the project progress is visualized with a traffic light system.
-The traffic lights on each level are displayed in the project tree.
-The left traffic light stands for the effects and the right traffic light for the activity progress.
+The traffic lights are displayed on each level in the project tree.
+The left traffic light shows the effects and the right traffic light shows the activity progress.

 "Red" means strong deviation,

 "Green" means that the progress is according to plan.